pedro-abundio-wang/deep-learning/5 sequence-models/Readme.md

 #### Basic Models

-- In this section we will learn about sequence to sequence - _Many to Many_ - models which are useful in various applications including machine translation and speech recognition.
+- In this section we will learn about sequence to sequence (Many-to-Many) models which are useful in various applications including machine translation and speech recognition.
 - Let's start with the basic model:
   - Given this machine translation problem in which X is a French sequence and Y is an English sequence.
     ![](Images/52.png)